AruruSreenu/spur-fit-frontend/spur-fit-frontend/README.md

 ## Configuration and commands
-1. install - npm i
+1. npm install or npm i
 2. run the project - npm run dev

 ## Techonologies